Waxing

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 10 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 10 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 185 of Meeus index or 1138 from Brown series.

-The length of the lunation is 29 days, 11 hours and 38 minutes.
-It is 1 hour and 4 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 11 hours and 38 minutes and it is 1 hour and 4 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 1 hour and 6 minutes shorter than the mean synodic month length.
 It is 5 hours and 3 minutes longer compared to 21st century's shortest synodic month length.

-6 days after point of perigee on 24 December 2014 at 16:43 in ♒ Aquarius.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 9 days, until the Moon reaches the point of next apogee on 9 January 2015 at 18:17 in ♍ Virgo.
+6 days since point of perigee on 24 December 2014 at 16:43 in ♒ Aquarius the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 9 days until the Moon reaches the point of next apogee on 9 January 2015 at 18:17 in ♍ Virgo.

-2 days after descending node on 29 December 2014 at 09:27 in ♈ Aries.
-The Moon is located south of the ecliptic over the following 12 days, until the lunar orbit crosses from South to North in ascending node on 12 January 2015 at 15:33 in ♎ Libra.
+2 days after descending node on 29 December 2014 at 09:27 in ♈ Aries the Moon is positioned south of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from South to North in ascending node on 12 January 2015 at 15:33 in ♎ Libra.

-9 days since the previous standstill on 21 December 2014 at 18:25 in ♐ Sagittarius when the Moon has reached South declination of ∠-18.665°, the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠18.650° at the point of next northern standstill on 3 January 2015 at 17:53 in ♊ Gemini.
+9 days since the last southern standstill on 21 December 2014 at 18:25 in ♐ Sagittarius when the Moon has reached South declination of ∠-18.665° the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠18.650° at the point of next northern standstill on 3 January 2015 at 17:53 in ♊ Gemini.

 In 4 days on 5 January 2015 at 04:53 in ♋ Cancer the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.